cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 We already have more plans on how to introduce other computational resources into the picture.
 For example, this can be a PoW mechanism based on RandomX algorithm.
 But, once again, as of now ASIC's are out of scope for our current work.

-It should be noted that in our case ASIC's are actually not a bad thing, if they do arise on the horizon.
+It should be noted that in our case ASIC's are not a bad thing if they do arise on the horizon.
 In the case of Cyber ASIC's will help the validators to compute more knowledge onto the knowledge graph, hence making it better!

 ### Once the content is in the index, how does it get "tagged" / returned in response to a specific query?
 When a user queries the knowledge graph (searches for an answer/searches for a result), he is returned a bunch of IPFS hashes that have been semantically tied with the specified words that the user searched for.
 Those IPFS hashes contain the desired content that the user asked for.
 As he clicks it, he will obtain this content locally on his machine (computer).